Operation Change of Direction 11: Aftermath

 To avoid future conflicts with the UNIFIL a compromise agreement was hammered out between Hizbullah and the Lebanese government that Hizbullah weapons south on the Litani had to be kept hidden.
 Lebanon's Defense Minister Elias Murr denied that the Lebanese army would disarm Hizbullah.
 "The army is not going to the south to strip Hezbollah of weapons and do the work Israel did not."

 Prime Minister Ehud Olmert, however, stated that if Hizbullah did not disarm, Israel would continue with what he termed "a long, hard, arduous, complex fight."

 According to a survey done after the ceasefire, only 3 percent of Israelis believed that the country achieved most or all of its pre-war objectives while 58 percent believed that Israel achieved few if any objectives in the war.
 Only six percent of respondents said they thought the Security Council resolution was good, against 66 percent who thought it was not good.
 A full 38 percent said the deal was not good but Israel had no choice but to accept it.

-Former chief of staff Moshe Ya'alon dismissed Operation Change od Direction 11 as a "spin move": "It had no substantive security-political goal, only a spin goal.
+Former chief of staff Moshe Ya'alon dismissed Operation Change of Direction 11 as a "spin move": "It had no substantive security-political goal, only a spin goal.
 It was meant to supply the missing victory picture.
 You don't do that.
 You don't send soldiers to carry out a futile mission after the political outcome has already been set.
 I consider that corrupt."

 Military analyst and IDF reserve officer Ron Tira writes that "the fact that several hundred Hizbollah fighters faced up to four Israeli divisions and the Israel Air Force, and ended the war standing up after inflicting significant damage on IDF forces, may also generate indirect results that are at best problematic."

 Following the end of the war, Hizbullah started building a new defensive line north of the Litani river.